canada-ca/canada-ca.github.io/_posts/2021-02-04-data-to-action.md

 > “I wanted to know the ingredients because I have an allergy and want to get the shot.” --usability testing participant

-> “where is the list of ingredients??”
+> “where is the list of ingredients??” --usability testing participant

 Between December 11 and 14, 60% (87/144) of comments were about ingredients and allergies.
 Seeing this user need in the data, Health Canada quickly added an ingredient list to the page on December 14.
 Feedback about ingredients on the Pfizer-BioNTech “What you should know” page went from 35 comments per day to 2 after Health Canada added the ingredient list.